 The Wei Wai Kum First Nation used Community Visit funds to send three community members to this year’s gathering to learn from more established Guardian Watchmen programs of neighbouring Nations.
 The gathering was hosted by the Dan’naxda’xw Awaetlala First Nation in their village of Tsatsisnukwomi on Harbledown Island.
 The focus this year was developing safety protocols (lead by the Canadian Coastguard), honing skills to monitor river flow and water quality, and using drones to monitor eel grass and kelp.
 The gathering was not just about learning technical skills, it was also a chance for everyone to strengthen friendships and to find opportunities to work together.

-Metis Sovereign Nation Attend Fort Nelson First Nation’s Cultural Camp
+Kelly Lake Attend Fort Nelson First Nation’s Cultural Camp

 “We learned how the Fort Nelson First Nation monitor overhunting of moose on their traditional lands.
 They grid areas and look for moose sign, and conduct moose surveys from a helicopter,” says Devon Bowden.
 They also had a chance to meet with the water monitoring consultant who works on behalf of the FNFN.
 They have concerns about the impacts of road construction and logging on their traditional lands.
 They now have a better understanding about what is needed to monitor water siltation, temperature and snow depth.
 A highlight of the cultural camp was seeing how the FNFN Elders share their cultural knowledge and values with youth.